Transfer Credit Evaluations

 To view a list of course requirements for your intended major, please visit the Drexel University Online Catalog.

 To maximize transfer credits, you can access program-specific plans of study at www.collegetransfer.net.
 This service allows you to see which courses you've taken are equivalent to Drexel's.
 It's one of the best ways to plan your transition to the Drexel community.
+You can learn more about Drexel University's policy by viewing the Provost Transfer Credit Policy [PDF].

 You may also earn advanced credit by examination.
 Refer to Examinations and Grading Options [PDF] for more information.